Welcome

 Diversifying your reviews acts as a multiplier of trust signals for Google.
 Each platform contributes differently to your SEO ecosystem: Google reviews directly influence your local SEO, Trustpilot generates quality backlinks to your site, while testimonials on LinkedIn reinforce your B2B authority.

 Technically, use structured data to maximize impact.
 Implement Schema.org Review markup on your product pages by integrating reviews from various platforms.
 Result: your pages can show stars and review snippets in Google results, significantly increasing your click-through rate.
-This strategy works particularly well since ** 92% of French people** check reviews before choosing a company.
+This optimization can generate up to 35% more clicks on your Google snippets.
+Don't forget responsive design: more than 60% of reviews are searched on mobile, your widgets must adapt perfectly to reduced screens.

 You are now in control of the psychological challenges and the concrete benefits of diversifying opinions.
 It is time for action.
 Because understanding the theory is one thing, concretely orchestrating this multi-platform strategy is another.
 Between choosing the right platforms and intelligently encouraging your customers, everything comes down to methodical execution.